 5. Lower Temperatures on Thermostat and Water Heater

 It may seem counterintuitive, but lowering the heat can actually help you save money on energy bills and conserve heat.
 Even decreasing the temperature by just one degree can make a difference in the long run.
 This applies not only to your thermostat but also to your water heater.
 While water heaters are typically set at 140°F to kill bacteria, a temperature of 120°F is still sufficient for warmth and sanitation.
 Even setting it 10 degrees higher at 130°F can conserve heat and energy.
-Stay on top of your thermostat and water heater maintenance by contacting a company like C & C Heating & Air Conditioning.
+Stay on top of your thermostat and water heater maintenance by contacting a company like C & C Heating and Air Conditioning.
 We’ve excelled at providing services to the Metro Detroit area for six decades.

 Additionally, maintaining a consistent temperature for your HVAC system can be more efficient than fluctuating the temperature throughout the day.
 To stay warm, instead of adjusting the thermostat, adjust yourself.
 Consider wearing layers when you’re lounging around.
 Wear cozy slippers to keep your feet warm.
 At night, use extra blankets instead of constantly adjusting the thermostat.